20 years of Sowing Seeds, Encouraging Growth

 Working through a 2013 grant, The Mary Wade Home Inc. in partnership with the Creative Arts Workshop, launched an intergenerational arts program for Mary Wade residents and girls from around the neighborhood.
 The project featured a series of art workshops uniting adolescent girls (ages 12 to 14) with senior women over age 65.
 The project forged new friendships and nurtured creativity and collaboration between the elder participants and their young partners.

 One resident noted that she felt as though she gained a granddaughter.
 The girls gained valuable perspectives while engaging in safe and constructive after school activities.
-The program caught the attention of the Agency on Aging of South Central Connecticut which was so impressed that they awarded Mary Wade additional funds to expand its arts and education work to create an eight-week Mary Wade for Arts & Education Program this year.
+The program caught the attention of the Agency on Aging of South Central Connecticut which was so impressed that they awarded Mary Wade additional funds to expand its arts and education work to create an eight-week Mary Wade for Arts & Education Program.
 From January to August, residents at all levels of care and their family members connect through music and educational entertainment.

 Helping Girls to Triumph Over Trauma